 Branch out.
 No, I’m not sorry for the pun.
 When you have processed your emotions in their entirety, you should get out there and be open to building new friendships.
 Don’t approach random strangers with crazy proposals, but just be approachable when someone speaks to you.

-So don’t be a homebody!
+In other words, don’t be a homebody!
 Get out there and explore new places.
 You might just come across someone who is the right fit for a dream friendship!

 There’s little else left to say about losing a best friend.
 Go through these steps with sincerity and never lose hope.
 A broken friendship can seem like the end of the world, but I promise you it isn’t.
 I leave you with this beautiful poem by Langston Hughes.